FKimball/2D-Game-Project/README.md

 2D Game Project
 By: Saif, Frankie, Mila, and Anton

-LATEST: Progressing on the Game\
+LATEST: Finished Game\
-Working on final touches
+Final Version completed on March 19th

 OLD:\
+Finishing game
-Preparing for Game Playtest (and combined individual Godot projects under one)\
+Progressing on the game: working on final touches Preparing for Game Playtest (and combined individual Godot projects under one)\
 Progressing on the Game\
 Started working on the Game